-Gualicho was grew up in the suburbs of Buenos Aires, and first began painting graffiti in 1998.
+Gualicho grew up in the suburbs of Buenos Aires, and first began painting graffiti in 1998.
 In 2006 he adopted the artistic pseudonym “Gualicho”, a name stemming from the spanish verb “to bewitch”.

 Gualicho creates dense, interconnected landscapes which feature complex combinations of natural and industrial elements.
 His murals combine organic structures with machinery, creating retro-futuristic scenery in a post-graffiti style.